Make up to (not over) $60,000 a year? Get your taxes done for free!

-What do I need to get my taxes prepared for free?
+What do I need to get my tax return prepared for free?

 - Social Security Card or ITIN Card / Letter for everyone on the tax return